Leslie Feinberg: Career

 When Feinberg was in her twenties, she met members of the Workers World Party at a demonstration for the land rights and self-determination of Palestinians and joined the Buffalo branch of the party.
 After moving to New York City, Feinberg took part in anti-war, anti-racist, and pro-labor demonstrations on behalf of the party for many years, including the March Against Racism (Boston, 1974), a national tour about HIV/AIDS (1983–84), and a mobilization against KKK members (Atlanta, 1988).

 Feinberg began writing in the 1970s.
 As a member of the Workers World Party, she was the editor of the political prisoners page of the Workers World newspaper for fifteen years, and by 1995, she had become the managing editor.

 Feinberg's first novel, the 1993 Stone Butch Blues, won the Lambda Literary Award and the 1994 American Library Association Gay & Lesbian Book Award (now called the Stonewall Book Award).
 While there are parallels to Feinberg's experiences as a working-class dyke, the work is not an autobiography.
 Her second novel, Drag King Dreams, was released in 2006.
+It was a finalist for the Lambda Literary Award for Transgender Literature in 2007.

 Her nonfiction work included the books Transgender Liberation: A Movement Whose Time Has Come in 1992 and Transgender Warriors: Making History from Joan of Arc to Dennis Rodman in 1996.
+Both works were finalists for Lambda Literary Awards for Transgender Literature.
 Also in 1996, Feinberg appeared in Rosa von Praunheim's documentary, Transexual Menace.
 In 2009, she released Rainbow Solidarity in Defense of Cuba—a compilation of 25 journalistic articles.

 In Transgender Warriors, Feinberg suggests that the term "transgender" was commonly used in two different ways.
 It served as an umbrella term encompassing anyone who questions or challenges traditional ideas of sex and gender.
 Additionally, it referred specifically to the distinction between individuals who change the sex assigned to them at birth and those whose gender expression is seen as not aligning with societal expectations for their sex.

 Feinberg's writings on LGBT history, "Lavender & Red", frequently appeared in the Workers World newspaper.
-Feinberg was awarded an honorary doctorate from Starr King School for the Ministry for transgender and social justice work.

 Feinberg was outspoken about her support for Palestinians.
 In a 2007 speech given to the first public conference of Aswat, an organization for LGBT Palestinian women, in Haifa in 2007, Feinberg said, "I am with Palestinian liberation with every breath in my body; every muscle and every sinew."
 In a 2006 interview with Mattilda Bernstein Sycamore about Drag King Dreams, Feinberg said of her novel's Jewish characters, "for Heshie and Max, this question of the occupation of Palestine goes to the heart of what it means to live an authentic life in a period in which this really historical crime is taking place in their name."